lamps-lab/sURL3k-VisURLX/README.md

 ## The three modules

-VisURLX processes each URL location with its own module.
+VisURLX extracts each URL from a scholarly PDF together with its target sentence and surrounding context, across three document locations (body, footnote, and reference),

 - **Body.** A single prompt reads the page image and returns each body URL with its target sentence and the neighbouring sentences.